prashsamosa/ecmascript/README.md

-# JavaScript
-## Documentation of my JavaScript Journey
+# Documentation of my JS Journey.